sfc-gh-mkobel/hybrid-table-quickstart/README.md

 SET order_status = 'COMPLETED'
 WHERE order_id = $MIN_ORDER_ID;
 ```
-The Update statement should run successfully.
+Since hybrid tables employ row-level locking and the open transaction locks the row WHERE order_id = $MAX_ORDER_ID the update statement should run successfully.

 Open "Hybrid Table - QuickStart" worksheet and run a commit statement to commit the open transaction.